 Turmeric helps protect the liver from toxic compounds and increases the secretion of bile.
 It can help the body maintain a correct weight and is often used in weight loss programs.
 Turmeric is known to reduce blood platelet clumping (blood clots) and improve circulation.
 Many people believe it protects against many types of cancer and heart disease.

-* When cooking with turmeric wear an apron!
+When cooking with turmeric wear an apron!
 Turmeric stains are almost impossible to remove.
 Turmeric should be avoided in cases of gallstones, bile duct obstruction, high stomach acid, or stomach ulcers.
 Do not use large amounts of turmeric when taking blood thinners.
-All unusual or irregular shaped moles should be examined by a dermatologist – they could be an indication of skin cancer.
+Doctors advise against taking turmeric if you are taking blood pressure medicine or other heart medicines since turmeric can inhibit absorbtion of other medicines.
 Always consult with a healthcare professional before using any herbal remedy especially if pregnant, nursing, or taking other medicines.

 "The only way to really learn about herbal medicine is to touch and smell herbs, taste them, use them daily, and grow them if possible.
 Herbal medicine is a way of life.
 It is not a quick fix." ...
 Janice Boling, herbalist, web designer, writer, photographer